The must-sees, the guided tours, our favorites?

 With children and teenagers

-- The Palace of DiscoveryThis is an exciting place where temporary and permanent exhibitions are designed for young people and teenagers.
-Attention, this museum is temporarily closed for renovation
+• The Palace of DiscoveryThis is an exciting place where temporary and permanent exhibitions are designed for young audiences and teenagers.
+Attention, this museum is temporarily closed for renovation.

-- For shopping with teenagers, the Abercrombie and Addidas
+• Side shopping with teens, the shop Abercrombie and Addidas

 Our favorite neighborhood

-- Treat yourself to a macaroon or a pastry at Laduréea famous pastry shop in Paris
+• Treat yourself to a macaroon or a pastry at The duration, a famous pastry shop in Paris

 Good to know